ducakar/TextureReplacer/TextureReplacer/README.md

 Notes
 -----
-* KSP never generates mipmaps for PNGs and JPEGs by itself.
-TextureReplacer fixes this by generating mipmaps for all PNGs and JPEGs in (subdirectories of) `TextureReplacer/Textures` and whose path contains `/Parts/` substring.
-Other images are excluded to prevent generating mipmaps for UI icons used by various plugins and thus making them blurry when not using the full texture quality.
 * KSP can only load TGAs with RGB colours.
 * TGAs are compressed a little better since information about transparency is preserved on load.